- Tuna fish happen to be cousins of sorts to mackerel and are capable of growing pretty large.

 Are sardines just tiny tuna?
 No, sardines are fish in a different family.
 They belong to the Clupeidae family along with herrings and shads.
 Sardines only get to be 6-12 inches and typically weigh 3 ounces to 7 lbs.
 The largest sardine ever caught was from India and was 272 mm and weighed 159g.
 That is not quite a foot and .35lbs makes for quite a less impressive photo-op.

-Atlantic bluefin tuna are apex predators that have only a few predators.
+Atlantic bluefin tuna have only a few predators.
 They travel in large schools and have big appetites due to the fact that they are actually warm-blooded fish.
 To keep their body temperatures up, they must stay in constant motion.
 Bluefin tuna feed on crustaceans, squid, and fish like bluefish, herring, and mackerel.

-Predators of bluefin tuna include sharks, orca, killer, and pilot whales, and seabirds, who will prey on juveniles.
+Predators of bluefin tuna include sharks, orca, killer whales, pilot whales, and seabirds, who will prey on juveniles.

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.